 Providing product information

 The Mitsui Chemicals Group products include hazardous substances specified by the United Nations Recommendations on the Transport of Dangerous Goods*1 and Japan’s Fire Service Act and other domestic laws.
-When subcontracting goods distribution, we provide a Safety Data Sheet (SDS) detailing the chemical handling and storage regardless of their hazard or danger level.
-We also submit a Yellow Card,*2 which specifies the emergency response procedure and contact details in case of an accident, and mandate the logistics subcontractors to carry the card during shipping.
+We provide our logistic partners a Safety Data Sheet (SDS) detailing the chemical handling and storage regardless of their hazard or danger level.
+We also submit a Yellow Card*2, which specifies the emergency response procedure and contact details in case of an accident, and mandate the logistics subcontractors to carry the card during transportation.

 Collaboration with other companies in the same industry

 The Mitsui Chemicals Group is keen to maintain safe and secure goods distribution by preparing for emergency situations in addition to thorough compliance with relevant laws.
 As for High risk goods*, we are working together with other companies in the same industry to reinforce safety measures, such as organizing a mutual emergency support system, including stocking emergency response equipment and materials.
 In fiscal 2020, information exchanges on problems with transporting hazardous goods and other issues took place remotely.

 We are also considering a third-party review of the safety assessment of High risk goods transportation.

 *High risk goods: Products that may have a significant social impact if a transportation accident occurs, determined according to its danger level, hazard level, transportation volume, etc.

 We convene the Mitsui Chemicals Group Logistics Emergency Network (MENET) in the event of a logistics accident, enabling us to act promptly and proactively as the shipment owner.
 The network is divided into six areas covering different parts of Japan, and the major works in each area is appointed as the emergency support provider, available to be mobilized 24 hours-a-day.
 These designated works continue to improve their emergency response capabilities through annual emergency contact and mobilization drills.